Souphanouvong: Leader of Pathet Lao

 Souphanouvong joined the Lao People's Party (which later became the Lao People's Revolutionary Party) in 1955, but was not part of its leadership.
 However, he became chairman of the Lao Patriotic Front (Neo Lao Hak Sat), which was founded in 1956, and in which trade unions, women's and peasant associations were also represented.
 During the national unity government under his neutralist half-brother Souvanna Phouma, he was Minister for Planning, Reconstruction and Urban Development from 1957 to 1958.
 In May 1958, he was elected MP for Vientiane in the National Assembly of Laos with the highest number of votes among all candidates nationwide.

-However, the unity government collapsed and the new government under Prime Minister Phoui Sananikone had Souphanouvong and other representatives of the Pathet Lao arrested in July 1959.
+However, the unity government collapsed, and the new government under Prime Minister Phoui Sananikone had Souphanouvong and other representatives of the Pathet Lao arrested in July 1959.
 In May 1960, the group managed to escape to the headquarters of the pro-communist forces at Sam Neua in Houaphan province.
 Souphanouvong continued to advocate for Pathet Lao-neutralist cooperation and contributed to the negotiations that led to the International Agreement on the Neutrality of Laos, which was signed in Geneva in 1962.
 In the second unity government that followed, Souphanouvong was appointed as Deputy Prime Minister and Minister of Economy and Planning.
 After the assassination of leftist Foreign Minister Quinim Pholsena on 1 April 1963, Souphanouvong left the government and retreated again to the Pathet Lao base in Sam Neua.

 Only in 1967 did he publicly profess Marxism-Leninism.
 Whether this reflected his authentic ideological convictions or was a calculation of power remained questionable.

 Souphanouvong tried again to create an alliance of Pathet Lao and neutralists to end the Laotian Civil War, in which his eldest son was killed.
-In 1972 and 1973, he was again involved in talks that led to the third unity government, in which he took over no ministerial office.
+In 1972 and 1973, he was once more involved in talks that led to the third unity government, in which he took on no ministerial office.
 However, he presided over the National Political Consultative Council, which drafted the 18-point program that guided the government's policies.

 President of the Lao People's Democratic Republic

-He was elected President of National Assembly from 1958 to 1959 following the success in the 1958 elections.
+He was elected President of the National Assembly from 1958 to 1959 following his success in the 1958 elections.

 Upon its successful seizure of power in 1975, he became the first President of the Lao People's Democratic Republic, a position he held until 1991.
 After 1986, Phoumi Vongvichit acted in his stead as president, though Souphanouvong still retained the presidential title.
 Kaysone Phomvihane succeeded him as president in 1991.
 He was the President of the Supreme People's Assembly from 1975 to 1988.

-In 1991, he became an Adviser of Party's Central Committee.
+In 1991, he became an advisor to the Party's Central Committee.